CZERTAINLY/CZERTAINLY-Documentation/docs/10-certificate-key/02-concept-design/02-architecture/07-attributes/06-global-metadata.md

 - `Global Metadata` is not available for the user to create or update.
 - Any metadata from the connector can be made as `Global Metadata` by enabling the property `global` in the attribute property configuration.
 - Name of the `Global Metadata` should match the name of the attribute in the `Connector`.
+- If a `Global Metadata` is not defined but enabled in the connector, its definition will be stored as a global metadata.
 - If a `Global Metadata` is defined and not enabled in the connector, it will be stored as a connector metadata.

 :::info